TylerLott/data-clean-proj/README.md

 ## Getting Started

-### For Windows
+### Setting Up Python Environment

-1. Get the dataset from [THIS KAGGLE LINK](https://www.kaggle.com/datasets/chicago/chi-restaurant-inspections), place the file in the data folder.
+Ensure you have python 3.10 (you can probably use a lower version too)

-2. Ensure you have python 3.10 (you can probably use a lower version too)
+#### For Windows

-3. run the following commands to set up the venv
+1. Run the following commands to set up the venv:

    `python -m venv python_env`